 Rediscovering Tassie

 The last time I had visited Australia’s smallest State was to row a pair at the 1997 Australian Rowing Championships on the stunningly beautiful Lake Barrington, an experience that I have done well to eliminate almost completely from memory.
 The want to visit Tassie again was to explore and enjoy the the food, wine and beautiful natural environment that the island is becoming increasingly well known for.
-It did not disappoint – our days were filled with long walks in the wilderness, wine tastings and beautiful food.
+It did not disappoint, with days filled with long walks in the wilderness, wine tastings and beautiful food.
 This photo was taken on an early morning walk in Binalong Bay, one of the many highlights of the trip.

 Beautiful photos Steve!